particle-iot/docs/src/content/tutorials/learn-more/ethernet-featherwing.md

 - Using a Xenon plus Ethernet FeatherWing as a gateway to the Internet for your Particle mesh network of additional Xenons.

-- Using a Particle device an an environment that does not have Wi-Fi, but does have wired Ethernet.
+- Using a Particle device in an environment that does not have Wi-Fi, but does have wired Ethernet.
 This might be the case in industrial situations and factories, for example.

 - Using a Particle device on an Ethernet network with PoE (Power over Ethernet) to both provide networking and powering the device, eliminating the need for many small power adapters.